About Silip

 Lunan

-Lunan focuses on curators, cultural stewards, and the sites that hold contemporary art.
+Lunan focuses on curators, cultural stewards, and places that hold contemporary art.

-Through conversations and observation, Lunan frames museums, galleries, and cultural networks as lived spaces—sites where thought, responsibility, and long-term commitment converge.
+Through conversation and observation, Lunán treats museums, galleries, and cultural networks as lived spaces—shaped by thought, responsibility, and long-term commitment.

 The project is grounded in the Philippines and engages with artists and cultural practitioners across the region.